RespectAbility Children’s Content Lab for Disabled TV Creators, 2022

 With her first word, the Manhattan born Shannon Ryan verbalized a love for children’s television that would burgeon with age.
-She was diagnosed with Coffin Lowry syndrome, a profound hearing loss, and a math disability at a young age.
-She was blessed with parents who taught their daughter how to be her own advocate while encouraging her creativity and pursuits.
+Diagnosed with Coffin Lowry syndrome, a profound hearing loss, and a math disability at a young age.
+She was blessed with parents who taught their daughter how to advocate for accommodations while encouraging her creative talent and pursuits.

-After graduating from Columbia College Chicago and the school’s Semester In LA, Ryan became enamored with script development while interning at Beacon Pictures and Phoenix Pictures.
-After holding entry-level positions in various fields of the film and television industry, she enrolled at the Feirstein Graduate School Of Cinema and acquired an MFA in film producing.
+After graduating from Columbia College Chicago with a BA in screenwriting and completing the school’s prestigious Semester In LA in 2012, Shannon became enamored with scripted development while interning at Beacon Pictures and Phoenix Pictures.
+After holding entry-level positions in broadcast, digital branding, production, talent management, and scripted analysis.
+She enrolled at the Fierstein Graduate School Of Cinema where she graduated with an MFA in film producing in 2019.